 If you're looking for an affordable Bluetooth speaker, it may seem like you need to make sacrifices in quality.
 However, you can find some options for under $50 that still deliver a good sound performance.
 Although most tend to be smaller in size and simple in design, many offer at least a few extra features.
 Whether you want something with a portable design, voice assistant capabilities, or sound customization features, you can likely find a Bluetooth speaker within your budget that suits your needs.

-The best Bluetooth speaker under $50 is the Amazon Echo Dot Gen 4.
+The best Bluetooth speaker under $50 for voice assistants that we've tested is the Amazon Echo Dot Gen 4.
 It has Alexa built-in, which can hear you even if you're far away or in a noisy room.
 There's also a mute mic button if you want Alexa to stop listening to you.

 It has a balanced mid-range, so it can reproduce vocals and lead instruments clearly, though higher frequencies may sound dull or veiled due to its underemphasized treble range.
 There are also bass and treble adjustments in its companion app, which lets you customize its sound to your liking.
 It has impressive directivity thanks to its 360-design, so it has a wide and immersive soundstage.
 Its Bluetooth range is superb, so it can play audio from connected devices even if they're far away.